CHAPTER ONE: ESCAPE FROM THE LAB

 “Your data will no longer be retrievable.
 Do you still wish to run this file?”
 A synthetic woman’s voice.

-Yes, Garcia hit the <Enter> key.
+Garcia hit the <Enter> key.

 Pages of code scrolled down the monitor, raining many colors before the screen went black.
-Then the bright Drukker sun dawned, its 3-D video security logo.
+Then the bright Drukker sun dawned its 3-D video security logo.

-But he had never bent the knee to anyone else’s moral code anyway, was an unbeliever in this church of American academic medicine and would pay the worldly price.
-To seize this chance to pursue his own ideas for research after working all his life for other people on their projects — was the right thing to do.
+I’m a scientist, not a thief, he told himself.
+But I have never bent the knee to anyone else’s moral code, am an unbeliever in this church of American academic medicine and I will pay the worldly price.
+To seize my chance to pursue my ideas for research, after working all my life for other (dull) people on their projects, it is the right thing to do.

 “Look forward to going to Africa myself one day,” Garcia dictated into his phone.

 “Can’t, your son is coming soon.
-Jorge.”
+What about Jorge?”